totuni/esp-studio-examplesII/Analytics/analytics_linearregression/README.md

 Explore the settings for the w_data window by doing the following steps:
 1. Open the project in SAS Event Stream Processing Studio and select the w_data window.
-2. Expand the right pane.
-Notice that the window is configured with a file connector.
+2. In the right pane, expad **Input Data (Publisher) Connectors**.
+Notice that the window is configured with a file and socket connector.
-3. Expand the **Retention** pane.
+3. Expand **Retention**.
 Notice that the project only accepts Insert events.
 <!-- is this how icons are typically done? it doesn't look great in the github -->
 5. Click ![Output Schema](img/output-schema-icon.png "Output Schema").
 Fields include:
    - `id`: Primary key